Établissement national des invalides de la marine: Organization

-Headquarters is in Perigny.
+Headquarters is in Périgny.
 ENIM is also present in Saint-Malo (Department of Maritime Social Health Policies, Department of Maritime Social Policies in support of employers and the career of seafarers, and the Collection, Abuse, Fault and Fraud department (DRAFF); in Lorient (Department of Maritime Health Social Policies, Department of Maritime Social Policies of Health and Social Action and Prevention, and the Sub-Directorate for Information Systems; as well as in Paimpol (Department of Maritime Social Pension Policies).

 Personnel

 The ENIM has a personnel cadre of 330 employees spread over the four geographical sites.